KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 * Construct replacement order is different at the end than at the beginning (Credit to Homura#9806) [Youtube](https://youtu.be/wfnWoOoj4h0)

 **Significance:**
-*VERY* fluff, unless mihoyo decides to put Jeans Office in abyss this serves little to no purpose, it is quite cool though.
+*VERY* fluff, unless miHoYo decides to put Jeans Office in abyss this serves little to no purpose, it is quite cool though.

 ## Electro Tanking